rogerhu/compsci_guides/Number-of-Islands.md

 ```

 5. R-eview

+> **Review** the code by running specific example(s) and recording values (watchlist) of your code's variables along the way.

+- Trace through your code with an input to check for the expected output
-    Verify the code works for the happy and edge cases you created in the “Understand” section
+- Catch possible edge cases and off-by-one errorS and verify the code works for the happy and edge cases you created in the “Understand” section

 6. E-valuate

+> **Evaluate** the performance of your algorithm and state any strong/weak or future potential work.

     Calculate complexity in terms of: